 This course is an introduction to management of projects, with particular emphasis placed on the interdisciplinary nature and broad application of project management.
 Topics include project selection and initiation, management of risk, planning, financing, scheduling and resource allocation, human resources, quality, control, evaluation and termination.
 The treatment of project management is consistent with A Guide to Project Management Body of Knowledge (PMBOK Guide), developed by the Project Management Institute (PMI).
-Prerequisite: ISYS 310 and completion of the General Education Math requirement.
-Spring
+Prerequisite: ISYS 310.
+Spring.